iwillig/iwillig/src/hello_world.md

 This is a [C2 Diagram](https://c4model.com/diagrams/container) for the blogging system.
 We are using a GitHub git repo for storage, and GitHub's build system to deploy changes.
-Pushes to the `main` branch currently trigger a new build.
+Pushes to the `main` branch currently trigger a new build and deploy to "production".

 ~~~{ .plantuml plantuml-filename=images/blog_c_2.svg }
 @startuml